SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/create-order.md

 Once the customer has accepted the quote, you can place the order, so that it is sent on to order processing or a warehouse for further action.

 > [!TIP]
-> If you want to place an order for an archived version of the quote, you need to select this version in the **Version** field and click **Make active**.
+> If you want to place an order for an archived version of the quote, select this version in the **Version** field and click **Make active**.
 The archived quote will then be copied and made into the current version.
 Previous versions of the quote will be archived.

 1. Click **Place order** in the **Edit quote** dialog.
 The **Create order based on quote version** dialog appears.
 The dialog title shows the quote version that the order is based on.